raviolli77/machineLearning_breastCancer_Python/notebooks/random_forest.md

 ## Bootstrap Aggregating Trees

-Through a process known as **B**ootstrap **Agg**regat**ing** (or Bagging), we create an ensemble (forest) of trees where multiple training sets are generated with replacement (meaning observations can be repeated).
+Through a process known as **B**ootstrap **Agg**regat**ing** (or Bagging), we create an ensemble (forest) of trees where multiple training sets are generated with replacement (meaning data instances or in our case patients can be repeated).
 Once the training sets are created a CART model is trained on each subsample.

 This approach helps reduce variance by averaging the ensemble's results, creating a majority votes model.
-Another imoprtant feature to Bagging trees is that the model uses the entire feature space when considering node splits.
+Another important feature of Bagging trees is that the model uses the entire feature space when considering node splits.
+Bagging trees allow the trees to grow without pruning (reducing the tree depth sizes.
+See [this article](https://www.displayr.com/machine-learning-pruning-decision-trees/) for more details) resulting in high variance but lower bias, which can help in improving predictive power.

-However, a downside to this process is due to the sampling with replacement and utliziation of the entire feature space there is a risk of having correlation between trees increasing bias in our model.
+However, a downside to this process is utliziation of the entire feature space since there is a risk of having correlation between trees increasing bias in our model.

 ### Limitation to Bagging Trees

 As stated earlier since each new subsample can include repeated observations we can over-fit our model on the training set.
-Bagging trees allow the trees to grow without pruning (reducing the tree depth sizes.
-See [this article](https://www.displayr.com/machine-learning-pruning-decision-trees/) for more details) resulting in high variance but lower bias, which can help in improving predictive power.

 The main limitation of Bagging Trees is the use of the entire feature space when creating splits in the trees.
 If some variables within our feature space are indicative of certain predictions we run the risk of having a forest of correlated trees, thereby increasing bias and reducing variance.